timskovjacobsen/steelprofiles_api/README.md

 ## API Docs

-The swagger [API Docs](http://steelapi.timskovjacobsen/docs) for more info.
+See the swagger [API Docs](http://steelapi.timskovjacobsen/docs) for more info.

 ## Miscellaneous